tak862/MidExamTamar/README.md

-MidExamTamar - Movie List Android App
+FinalExamT - Movie List Android App
-Description
-MidExamTamar is an Android app that displays a list of movies fetched from an API using Retrofit.
-Movie images are loaded with Picasso.
-Users can tap on a movie item to view detailed information on a separate screen (AboutActivity).
-Additionally, items can be swiped to add them to favorites or delete them.
+FinalExamT is an Android application that displays a list of movies retrieved from a remote API using Retrofit.
+Movie images are loaded efficiently with Picasso.
+Users can tap on any movie item to view detailed information on a separate screen (AboutActivity).
+Additionally, users can swipe movie items to either add them to favorites or delete them from the list, with immediate visual feedback.

 Technologies Used
 Kotlin